irazasyed/email-masker/README.md

 **🗣️ Multilingual Support**: Enjoy the extension in multiple languages.

-**🌐 Multi-Browser Compatibility**: Works on Chrome, Brave, Edge, and Firefox.
+**🌐 Multi-Browser Compatibility**: Works on Chrome, Brave, Edge, Opera, Firefox, and More.

 **🌙 Light & Dark Modes**: Choose your preferred interface theme.